carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 # About the Pushshift Reddit API Crawler

-This code tool uses the [pushshift.io](https://pushshift.io/) and `python` to scrap [Reddit](https://www.reddit.com/) data.
+This code tool uses [pushshift.io](https://pushshift.io/) and `python` to crawl [Reddit](https://www.reddit.com/) data from defined dates.
 This document will walk you through the steps needed to run the code.
 This repository is meant for low- and no-code researchers, hence, I've avoided technical jarggon.
-When run successfully, this code allows you to get Reddit posts and their associated comments within a designated timeframe.
+When run successfully, this code allows you to get Reddit posts and their associated comments within a designated timeframe (unlike other tools that).
 You will get this data organized in a .csv file that can be opened on Microsoft Excel or Google Sheets.
 [Read more about the Pushshift API](https://github.com/pushshift/api).

 ## Getting Started